SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Overview

-Main emphasis on sections 1 is on practical threat modeling with models like MITRE ATT&CK and building a good foundation from the bottom up, starting with physical security, and network security at the lower layers, from VLANs and PVLANs, along with understanding what normal looks like by baselining network activity with NetFlow data across hybrid environments, on-prem and in the Cloud.
+Main emphasis on section one is on practical threat modeling with models like MITRE ATT&CK and building a good foundation from the bottom up, starting with physical security, and network security at the lower layers, from VLANs and PVLANs, along with understanding what normal looks like by baselining network activity with NetFlow data across hybrid environments, on-prem and in the Cloud.
 Section 1 will also introduce you to the principle of Time-Based Security and how to implement it in real world.

-Section 1 includes an overview of traditional network and security architectures and their common weaknesses.
+Section one includes an overview of traditional network and security architectures and their common weaknesses.
 The defensible security mindset is "build it once, build it right."
 All systems must perform their operational functions effectively, and security can complement this goal.
 It is much more efficient to bake security in at the outset than to retrofit it later.
-To implement that concept, the class includes many "ripped from the headlines" tips the authors have successfully deployed in the trenches to harden and monitor infrastructure in order to prevent and detect modern attacks.
+To implement that concept, the class includes many practical tips the authors have successfully deployed in the trenches to harden and monitor infrastructure in order to prevent and detect modern attacks.
 Examples include the use of private VLANs, which effectively kills the malicious client-to-client pivot, and 802.1X and NAC, which mitigate rogue devices.
 Specific Cisco IOS syntax examples are provided to harden critical network devices.

 Exercises